 Furniture City Creamery specializes in handcrafted ice cream flavors and even offers ice cream-making classes.
-During the summer months, this East Hills destination makes more than 100 gallons of ice cream from scratch every week.
+During the summer months, this East Hills destination makes more than 100 gallons of ice cream from scratch every week, but the shop is open all year round too.
 There is plenty to go around since Furniture City Creamery rotates more than 65 flavors.
 If you have a favorite, visit soon because flavors change daily, even hourly, depending on demand.

 What locals say: